typelevel/Laika/docs/extending-laika/renderer.md

 to use for all elements where no custom renderer has been defined.

 Finally, `W` is a parameterized type representing the Writer API that render functions should use for writing the actual output.
-For the built-in renderers, this is `TextWriter` for the `PrettyPrint` renderer and `HTMLWriter` for the `HTML` renderer.
+For the built-in renderers, this is `FOWriter` for the `XSLFO` renderer and `HTMLWriter` for the `HTML` renderer.